huggingface/diffusers/docs/source/en/using-diffusers/img2img.md

 - 📈 a higher `strength` value gives the model more "creativity" to generate an image that's different from the initial image; a `strength` value of 1.0 means the initial image is more or less ignored
 - 📉 a lower `strength` value means the generated image is more similar to the initial image

-The `strength` and `num_inference_steps` parameter are related because `strength` determines the number of noise steps to add.
+The `strength` and `num_inference_steps` parameters are related because `strength` determines the number of noise steps to add.
 For example, if the `num_inference_steps` is 50 and `strength` is 0.8, then this means adding 40 (50 * 0.8) steps of noise to the initial image and then denoising for 40 steps to get the newly generated image.

 ```py
 import torch